Leading consulting group with a 360° approach

 Peter LawaetzProject ManagerTel.: +45 56 40 11 firstname.lastname@example.org

 A multipurpose low-carbon building, which will serve as a model for sustainable construction in China.
-The total area of Nanjing Lighthouse will be 5100m², approx. five times larger than the Copenhagen Green Lighthouse.
+The total area of Nanjing Lighthouse is 5100m², approx. five times larger than the Copenhagen Green Lighthouse.

 COWI China, together with the Chinese architecture and urban planning company Archiland International, have designed the building and developed the holistic energy concept which includes use of natural light, indoor air quality and energy efficiency.